RakhithJK/pyenv-win-pyenv-win-wiki/Home.md

     ```

     Both **pyenv-win**'s rows at the top of command's output.
-    If not, see [Configure the order of PATH variable](#configure-the-order-in-path-variable) below.
+    If not, see [Configure the order in PATH variable](#configure-the-order-in-path-variable) below.

 ### Configure the order in PATH variable